h3poteto/streamsphere/sfu/README.md

   }))
   .await;
 ```
+Please send `init` to client.
+The corresponding client-side handler is [here](/client/README.md#handle-rtcicecandidateinit).

 #### Handle `RTCIceCandidateInit`
-On the other hand, you will receive `RTCIceCandidateInit` message from client when client-side have `onicecandidate` events.
+On the other hand, you will receive `RTCIceCandidateInit` message from client, [here](/client/README.md#bind-icecandidate-events).

 ```rust
 let _ = publish_transport
   .add_ice_candidate(candidate)